cdnet01/Web-ELK-Server-CloudConfig/README.md

 ### Background

-Understanding and building on the cloud is something that many people have not had exposure with, since it can be expensive and complicated.
-Thanks to resources like Amazon's AWS or Microsoft Azure, it is now easier than ever to spin up your own servers and networks within a cloud environment.
-In enterprise environments in particular, this capability can significantly reduce the risks involved with hosting your own infrastructures at scale.
+Understanding and building on the cloud can be a massive undertaking for organizations, and it is becoming more and more necessary as technological requirements expand.
+In enterprise environments in particular, this capability can significantly reduce the risks involved with hosting infrastructures at scale.

-In this project, we have taken advantage of Microsoft's Azure platform in order to build out a resource group consisting of two shared virtual networks, two load balanced web servers, an ELK monitoring server, and a secure jump box to SSH between them and automate server setup using Ansible - all taking advantage of docker.io and secured via our own network security rules.
+In this project, Microsoft's Azure was used in order to build out a virtualized web infrastructure, which was ultimately automated using the IaaC (Infrastructure as Code) provisioner, Ansible.

-As a reference, the network diagram below outlines our cloud resources and the interactions between them.
-Please use this diagram as a reference to better visualize our cloud infrastructure.
+As a reference, the network diagram below should be used in order to visualize the cloud infrastructure and interactions.

 ![](resources/azurenet.png)

 ### Overview

-Lets start by explaining why we would want to build out this specific network.
-In this case, we will prop up two load balanced web servers which will both host DVWA (Damn Vulnerable Web Application).
-Later, we will be exploiting the many vulnerabilities of this site, but for now let's focus on building out the infrastructure needed to host it.
+In this project, two load balanced web servers will be spun up, both hosting DVWA (Damn Vulnerable Web Application).
+In future projects, this site will be used to exploit its many vulnerabilities.

-In addition to our web servers, we will also need a monitoring server, which in this case will utilize three open source software modules called (E)lasticsearch, (L)ogstash, and (K)ibana.
-This stack of software is commonly referred to as ELK.
-These three modules - when combined - give us the ability to search and monitor the logs of our website within a useful web interface.

-Last but not least, we have our Jumpbox server which allows us to 'jump' between these various web/monitoring servers and automate setup tasks using Ansible.
-By having a single access point, it provides better control over the network and adds an additional layer of security.
-If you can manage the Jumpbox, you can manage the network.
+Additionally, a monitoring server will also be spun up.
+For this project, the ELK stack was chosen due to its search functionality and informative GUI.

+Lastly, a Jumpbox server will be established, which will act as the main touch point for any and all internal network connections.
+This Jumpbox will also be the hub for Ansible automation.

 ### Getting Going

-In order to get started, we will need to setup our cloud infrastructure.
-Since this process is unique to the cloud platform that is being used, I will provide a high level overview of the actions that are being taken and why.
+Setting up cloud infrastructure is often unique to the platform used, but a high level overview is as follows:

-We first must start by creating our resource group.
-This resource group will contain all of the resources that we need for this project.
-In this case, we named our resource group "Red-Team" since we will eventually be pen testing these servers.
+1. Create a resource group.
+This resource group will contain all infrastructure.
+In this case, the resource group was named "Red-Team".

-Once we have our resource group, we can create our virtual network.
-In the network diagram above, we can see two different virtual networks.
-This first one we create will be that "Red Team Virtual Network".

-After we have our virtual network, we will go ahead and create a network security group which will allow us to configure firewall rules.
+2. Create a virtual network.
+Virtual networks will provide connections between any machines on the network.
+This project will contain two virtual networks called “Red-Team Virtual Network” and “ELK Virtual Network”.

-Next, let's create our Jumpbox VM.
-In order secure this Jumpbox, we will opt for an SSH public key as opposed to a password.
-This will make it much harder for anyone besides us to get into this Jumpbox.
-We can go ahead and run `ssh-keygen` on our host machine which will generate a public and a private key for us which is stored in our `~/.ssh/` directory.
-We can go ahead and copy our public key into the key area in our VM setup.
-Additionally, let's make sure we setup a public IP for our Jumpbox so that we can actually SSH into it.
+3. Create Virtual Machines.
+Initially, the Jumpbox VM is created which will be the access point for all other VMs on the network.
+In order to secure the Jumpbox, an SSH public key is chosen instead of a password.
+Running `ssh-keygen` on the host machine will generate a public and a private key.
+These keys are stored in the ` ~/.ssh/` directory.
+The public key is copied into the key area in the VM setup.
+Additionally, a public IP will need to be established for the Jumpbox in order to allow SSH.

 ![](resources/addsshkey.png)

-Next, we can create two more VMs which will act as our web servers.
-When setting these up, be sure to run that `ssh-keygen` command on the Jumpbox and not the host.
-We do not want our host to be able to connect directly to the web servers, since that is the job of the Jumpbox.
-Additionally, be sure to keep these web server's IP addresses private for now.
-Later, we will set up a load balancer which will provide the public IPs for these servers.
+4. Next, two more VMs are created, which will be the web servers.
+During set up, be sure to run that ssh-keygen command on the Jumpbox and not the host, since only the Jumpbox should have access.
+For now, these VMs do not need a public IP.

-Now that we have our VMs set up, we should go ahead and configure our security rules.
-By default, Azure will block all incoming traffic, so we will need to set up an inbound rule that allows TCP traffic on port 22 in order to allow us to SSH into the machines.
+5. In order to connect, security rules will need to be created.
+By default, Azure will block all incoming traffic, so an inbound rule that allows TCP traffic on port 22 is created.

-Once this is all setup, we should have our own resource group, a virtual network within that resource group, one Jumpbox VM, two web server VM's, and network security rules that allow us to SSH into everything.
+The VMs can now be accessed via SSH.

 ### Propping Up DVWA

-Now that we have our machines setup, lets get started with getting our site up and running.
-To do this, we will use docker.io to compartmentalize the websites resources within our web server, as well as using Ansible to automate the setup.
+In order to spin up the site, docker.io will be utilized to compartmentalize the resources within the web server.
+In this case, Ansible will be used to automate the setup.

-First, let get into our Jumpbox.
-From here, we can install docker with `sudo apt install docker.io`.
-Once it is installed and running we will pull our Ansible container with `sudo docker pull [Ansible container]`.
+From the Jumpbox, docker can be installed with `sudo apt install docker.io`.
+Once installed and running, the Ansible container will be fetched with `sudo docker pull [Ansible container]`.

-We will then launch the Ansible container and attach using `docker run -ti [ansible container]:latest bash`.
+From here, the Ansible container is started and attached to using `docker run -ti [ansible container]:latest bash`.
 This will spawn a new bash session as root of the Ansible container.

-In order for Ansible to run our commands, it will need to be able to connect to the web servers via SSH.
-In this case, we will need do another `ssh-keygen` but this time while we are attached to our Ansible container.
-We can then go back into Azure and reset the SSH public keys to the ones that we just created.
-Once complete, test if you are able to SSH into both web servers from the Ansible containers.
+In order for Ansible to run commands on other machines, it will need to be able to connect to the web servers via SSH.
+A new `ssh-keygen` will be needed but this time from the Ansible container.
+From there, resetting the SSH public keys on Azure for each web server will be needed.
+Once complete, test the SSH connection.

-We will now navigate to `/etc/ansible/` from our Ansible container in order to prepare Ansible to run our commands.
-We will start by editing the `hosts` file, and add our web servers IP address followed by "ansible_python_interpreter=/usr/bin/python3"
+Navigate to `/etc/ansible/` from the Ansible container in order to configure Ansible.
+Start by editing the `hosts` file, and add both web server IP address followed by "ansible_python_interpreter=/usr/bin/python3".

 ![](resources/webserver_group.png)

-We will then edit the `ansible.cfg` file to add the username needed to SSH into the web servers.
-This is done by commenting out the `remote_user` line.
+Once complete, edit the `ansible.cfg` file and add the username needed to SSH into the web servers.
+This is done by commenting out the remote_user line.

 Example:

     ```bash
     # What flags to pass to sudo